 - actions to inform and raise the environmental awareness of its staff.

-The Environmental Policy of the Bank of Greece was established in May 2021, aiming to harmonise all of its activities with the environmental protection principles, by applying a comprehensive Environmental Management System (EMS).
+The Environmental Policy of the Bank of Greece, which was first formulated in May 2021 and has since been regularly reviewed and updated, aims to align all its activities with the environmental protection principles.

-The Environmental Policy covers the entire range of the Bank’s internal activities and its implementation is governed by the following main principles:
+The Environmental Policy covers all the Bank's internal activities and its implementation is governed by the following main principles:

 - managing resources optimally and undertaking actions aiming to reduce the environmental footprint;